Hourly paid workers

 Step 4 − Request a new hourly paid worker appointment

-Once you have selected the worker(s) and the departmental requester has undertaken the right to work check, they will need to complete the Hourly Paid Worker Appointment Form on Stonefish.
+Once you have selected the worker(s) and the departmental requester has carried out the right to work check, they will need to complete the Hourly Paid Worker Appointment Form on Stonefish.

-- Email address of the worker – this email address will be used to send the worker their contract to e-sign so please check this carefully
+- email address of the worker – this email address will be used to send their contract to e-sign, so please check this carefully

 Step 5 − Worker to approve contract

-All Department Requesters and Approvers will have access to the Hourly Paid Workers App which allows them to easily manage the hourly paid workers within their departments.
-Guidance on how to access and use this App can be found here.
+All department requesters and approvers will have access to the hourly paid workers app which allows them to easily manage the hourly paid workers within their departments.
+Read our guidance on how to access and use this app.

-It is essential that only active hourly paid workers are on iTrent and therefore please ensure that when you are recruiting hourly paid workers that you only recruit them when they are needed and set up for the specific timeframe they are required for.
+It is essential that only active hourly paid workers are on iTrent.
+Please ensure that when you are recruiting hourly paid workers, you only recruit them when they are needed and set them up for the specific timeframe they are required for.

-Hourly paid workers who have not worked/been paid in 12 months will be automatically ended and removed from iTrent.
+Hourly paid workers who have not worked or been paid in 12 months will be automatically ended and removed from iTrent.